OhGreat/DART_python/README.md

                 it will be created as a png by default.

 Output:
 - python list of phantoms.
-(Phantoms as numpy arrays)
+(Phantoms as numpy arrays of type np.uint8)

 ### Generating projections